scallop-io/sui-scallop-sdk/README.md

 ## Description

 This SDK is used to interact with [sui-lending-protocal](https://github.com/scallop-io/sui-lending-protocol) and is written based on another sui-integrated tool, [sui-kit](https://github.com/scallop-io/sui-kit).
-It consists of six main functional models, here's a brief introduction to each of them:
+It consists of seven main functional models, here's a brief introduction to each of them:

 - **Scallop**: Provide an entry to quickly create an instance (client, address, query, builder, utils) and complete initialization at the same time.